Takashiidobe/notes/src/books/game-programming-patterns/flyweight.md

 ```

 We notice that the mesh, bark, and leaves are going to be all the same.
-We\'ll leave the barkTint and leafTint as customizable:
+We'll leave the barkTint and leafTint as customizable:

 ```cpp
 class TreeModel {